 - Do they mention the right standard and the right device class?

-- Do they include all the important tests such as the BFE test on the filtration of a mask?
+- Do they include all the important tests?

-- For CE: is the issuing organization in the list of authorized notified bodies?
+- Is the issuing organization in the list of accredited test labs, or the list of authorized notified bodies?

 - Do the dates all make sense?
 For example, a company created last year can’t have certificates in its name with earlier dates.

 If you have gone ahead with certificate verification, the next step that we recommend is checking supplier legal records.
-This is where we dig deep into their business’s legitimacy and check existing local-language legal documents about them for accuracy:
+(Especially common in China; for other countries the situation is different and we can confirm what can be checked on a case by case basis.)
+This is where we dig into their business’s legitimacy and check existing local-language legal documents about them for accuracy:

 If the potential supplier you’re vetting turns out to be unsuitable, and if you are struggling to find an alternative, we can work on listing and screening alternative candidates for you.

-We provide you with our New Factory Identification Solution in which we locate and provide the best possible export-ready supplier for your needs.
+We provide you with our New Factory Identification Solution in which we locate an export-ready supplier that seems to fit your needs.
+(After that, on-site audits are needed to confirm they are a good fit and present a low risk profile.)

-How much do certificate verification checks cost on a Chinese company?
+How much do certificate verification checks on a Chinese company cost?

-For jobs above 3 documents, we charge an additional 30 USD per document starting with the 4th document and above.
+For larger jobs, we charge 20 USD per additional document starting with the 6th document.